What is International Baccalaureate (IB)?

 Study Abroad Expert

-Seeking a global education that promotes holistic growth and opens the doors to top universities around the world?
-Thus, among Indian students, the International Baccalaureate has become a sought-after credential to pursue.
-Here's a look at what the IB is all about, its various courses and pricing, along with an easy comparison with Indian Boards, so that you can understand why the IB could give you that edge that might be invaluable for your personality or career.
+Seeking a education that promotes overall growth and opens doors to top universities globally?
+For this, International Baccalaureate has become popular.
+Take a look at what the IB is all about, its various courses and pricing, along with an easy comparison with Indian Boards, needed for your personality or career.

 international bacc